Aphanopetalum resinosum: Description

-Usually a vine or small shrub growing in moist areas.
+Usually a vine or a rambling shrub growing in moist areas.
 Leaves 4 to 8 cm long, 1.5 to 3 cm wide, wavy edged or toothed.
+Leaf shape varies from ovate to lanceolate.
 Leaf stem 2 to 5 mm long.
+The stem is hairless and is marked with lenticels (or raised resinous dots).

-The stems hairless, marked with lenticels.
-Four petal flowers form on cymes, petals 1 to 3 mm long.
-The fruit is a nut, 2 to 3 mm long.
+Four petalled, greenish-yellow flowers, which appear in spring and summer, form on cymes, petals 1 to 3 mm long.
+The petals are actually the sepals which grow to enwrap the fruit as it develops.
+The fruit is a nut, 2 to 3 mm long, which is encircled by the continual calyx.